Andur1n/Advent-of-Cyber---2025/Day 22/Writeup.md

 rita view rita_challenge
 ```

 In here we were able to scroll through the information and answer the required questions.
 We then had to built a custom search query.
-We did this by pressing the `?` which gave us further advise how to built this and we landed on the following query `dst:rabbithole.malhare.net beacon:>=70 sort:duration-desc`
+We did this by pressing the `?` which gave us further advise how to built this and we landed on the following query: `dst:rabbithole.malhare.net beacon:>=70 sort:duration-desc`

 And that rounds up the task.